Additivity of higher rho invariants and nonrigidity of topological manifolds: Introduction

 The paper is organized as follows.
-In Section $\ref{sec:prem}$, we recall some standard definitions from coarse geometry.
-In Section $\ref{sec:strgrp}$, we introduce a definition of the structure group of topological manifolds based on ideas of Wall and ideas from control topology.
-One essential advantage of our definition is that every element of the structure group can be represented by a smooth manifold with boundary, which is crucial for the construction of our higher rho invariant.
-Another essential advantage is that the group structure of the structure group becomes obvious.
-Indeed, the group structure can be described as disjoint union.
-We prove this alternative definition of structure group is canonically equivalent to the classical definition.
-In Section $\ref{sec:hirhoadd}$, we define the higher rho invariant map $\rho\colon \mathcal S^\topo(X) \to K_n(C_{L,0}^\ast(\widetilde X)^\Gamma)$, and prove that it is a group homomorphism.
-The fact that the higher rho invariant map is well-defined is proved in Section $\ref{sec:bord}$.
-In Section $\ref{sec:toana}$, we compare the geometric surgery long exact sequence to the analytic surgery long exact sequence.
-In particular, the geometric surgery long exact sequence maps naturally to the analytic surgery long exact sequence, and they fit into a commutative diagram of exact sequences (cf. Diagram $\eqref{diag:surgery}$).
+In Section $\ref{sec:prem}$, we recall some standard definitions of geometric $C^\ast$-algebras.
+In Section $\ref{sec:strgrp}$, we introduce a new definition of structure groups of topological manifolds based on ideas of Wall and ideas from controlled topology.
+This new definition leads to a transparent group structure of the topological structure group, which is given by disjoint union.
+We prove that the new definition of the structure group is naturally isomorphic to the classical structure group.
+In Section $\ref{sec:hirhoadd}$ and Section $\ref{sec:bord}$, we define the higher rho invariant map, and prove that it is well-defined and additive.
+In Section $\ref{sec:toana}$, we compare the topological surgery long exact sequence to the analytic surgery long exact sequence.
+In particular, the topological surgery long exact sequence maps naturally to the analytic surgery long exact sequence, and they fit into a commutative diagram of exact sequences of abelian groups (cf. Diagram $\eqref{diag:surgery}$).
 In Section $\ref{sec:novrho}$, we introduce the Novikov rho invariant, which is a homological version of the higher rho invariant.
-In Section $\ref{sec:nonrig}$, we apply the main results of the paper to study the non-rigidity problem of topological manifolds.
-We give a lower bound of the free-rank of $\widetilde {\mathcal S}_n(X)$, under certain mild conditions.
+We use the Novikov rho invariant to show that the structure group is not finitely generated for a class of manifolds.
+In Section $\ref{sec:nonrig}$, we give a lower bound of the free-rank of the algebraically reduced structure groups of a topological manifold, under certain mild conditions.
 In Section $\ref{sec:lip}$, we outline how to adapt the methods in this paper to handle signature operators arising from Lipschitz structures on topological manifolds.
+We also show that the higher rho invariant map defined using Lipschitz structures is compatible with the Siebenmann periodicity map.

+The first author is partially supported by NSF 1510178.
+The second author is partially supported by NSF 1500823 and NSF 1800737.
+The third author is partially supported by NSF 1700021, NSF 1564398 and Simons Fellows Program.

-The second author would like to thank Shanghai Center for Mathematical Sciences for its hospitality during his several visits.
-Part of the paper was written while the second author was visiting the Shanghai Center for Mathematical Sciences.
-We also would like to thank Paolo Piazza, Thomas Schick and Vito Felice Zenobi for helpful comments.
+The authors wish to thank the referees for carefully reading the article and making many constructive suggestions which have significantly clarified the discussion throughout the article.
+The authors also would like to thank Paolo Piazza, Thomas Schick and Vito Felice Zenobi for helpful comments.